Athletes swear by ice baths and heating pads for managing muscle pain after the workout is over, but more recently CBD oil has stolen the spotlight.

-There are many ways to prevent muscle soreness, like warming up before ramping up the intensity of a workout, hydrating well before, during and after exercise, and avoiding pushing pushing yourself too hard in the gym.
+There are many ways to prevent muscle soreness, like warming up before ramping up the intensity of a workout, hydrating well before, during and after exercise, and avoiding pushing yourself too hard.
 Athletes swear by ice baths and heating pads for managing muscle pain after the workout is over, but more recently CBD oil has stolen the spotlight as an option for dealing with post-workout pain.
 Does soaking in this cannabis-derived product really reduce muscle soreness?
 Here’s what we found out.

 Sore Muscles, Explained

 The reason we experience muscle pain after a particularly difficult workout is because strength training and condition put stress on muscles.
 This stress can cause micro-tears, according to Runner’s World.
 This typically happens to those who are making changes to their workout, don’t work out frequently enough, or have overdone it by mistake.

 With time, active individuals will experience relief from post-workout pain.
 It definitely shouldn’t be considered the norm and continued soreness might mean something needs to change.
 That being said, it is pretty common to experience from time-to-time and when that time comes, CBD might be a good option for getting some relief.